 Buying an email list is undoubtedly the worst thing you can do to kill your whole email marketing.

-You will be sending unsolicited emails and risking your brand name to be included in spam filters.
+This can also lead to a consent issue as you send unsolicited emails and risk your brand name being included in spam filters.

 10. Ignoring Google Analytics to Boost Signups